 The Fear of Dutiful Faith

 Religious people have faith, but in what?
-Zechariah obeyed God's commandments in his private life, and fulfilled the requirements for priests when he was working in the temple.
-He certainly believed in God and was faithful to the rules, but there was something missing: he did not expect God to communicate with him.
+Zechariah obeyed God's commandments in his private life, and fulfilled the requirements for priests when he was working in the temple (Luke 1:6) – his division was on duty to burn incense in the temple for one week twice a year, the priest being selected by casting lots.
+Zechariah certainly believed in God and was faithful to the rules, but there was something missing: he did not expect God to communicate with him.

 When the angel appeared next to the altar, Zechariah was petrified.
 This was not part of the prescribed ritual at all.
-But God wanted to speak to Zechariah; He wanted the priest to work with Him in order to be part of the answer to his own prayers.
-For those who don't know, the aged priest and his wife were to conceive a son in their old age, who we know as John the Baptist, the cousin and announcer of our Lord Jesus Christ.
-However at this stage in the story, nothing could have been further from Zechariah's mind: so the angel came as God's personal representative to deliver the message.
-But instead of joy, he was met by fear; and, as we will see, the old priest proved that his faith was probably more in a rational religious structure than in the Word of the living God.
+But God wanted to speak to Zechariah; He wanted the priest to work with Him to be part of the answer to his own prayers.
+This aged priest and his wife were to conceive a son in their old age, John the Baptist, the cousin and announcer of our Lord Jesus Christ.
+However, at this stage in the story, nothing could have been further from Zechariah's mind (Luke 1:7) even though he had been praying (Luke 1:13).
+So, the angel Gabriel (Luke 1:19) came as God's personal representative to deliver the message.
+But instead of joy, he was met by fear (Luke 1:12).
+Alas, the old priest proved that his faith was more in a rational religious structure than in the Word of the living God.

 You may say you believe, but what do you believe?
-You may be a cultural believer, a social believer, a religious church-goer, but if you do not have a personal relationship with God through Jesus Christ the biggest bit of faith will be missing.
-If you are not sure, see www.crosscheck.org.uk and check it out.
+You may be a cultural believer, a social believer, a religious church-goer, but do you have a personal relationship with God through Jesus Christ?
+If not, the biggest bit of faith will be missing.
+If you are not sure, watch www.crosscheck.org.uk and check it out.
 If you are enjoying a real relationship with the Lord, are you keeping it quiet?
 Everybody has the right to know how they can have freedom of forgiveness in Christ, and a real friendship with the God who made them.
-So if you know the truth of salvation, you are God's messenger (that's what 'angel' means!) to announce the Good News to your family, friends and colleagues.
+So, if you know the truth of salvation, you are God's messenger (that's what 'angel' means!) to announce the Good News to your family, friends and colleagues.

 © Dr Paul Adams